 - The Load: Ruby.
 Justified: He's a talk show host, not a commando like Korben.

-- Long List: General Munro's list of all the weapons and vehicles Korben is qualified to use is the present page image.
+- Long List: General Munro's list of all the weapons and vehicles Korben is qualified to use is the page image.

 - Made of Evil: Mr. Shadow, the living planet that represents evil.

 - Magical Girlfriend: Leeloo, natch.

 - Magic Countdown: Subverted when Zorg stops the bomb with 5 seconds to spare, and then the Not Quite Dead Mangalore sets off his own bomb with a 5 second countdown.Mangalore: For the honor...